Iftikhar23/code_alphaTask1/README.md

 # code_alphaTask1
 Portfloio Website.
 This website is containing five section Home, About, Services, Projects, Contact me.
-This website showcase my experience which Ihave done so far.
+This website showcase my experience which I have done so far.